River Bela

-At its mouth it was formerly crossed by the Sandside Viaduct on the Hincaster Branch Line railway from Arnside to Hincaster, demolished after the line was closed to passengers in 1942 and the track lifted in 1966.
+At its mouth it was formerly crossed by the Bela Viaduct on the Hincaster Branch Line railway from Arnside to Hincaster, demolished after the line was closed to passengers in 1942 and the track lifted in 1966.

 During World War II a prisoner of war camp was built beside the river near Whasset.
 After the war the camp became an open prison, and there is now a residential school on the site.

 Hydro power

 The river has been used for power since at least 1096 when there was a watermill at or near the present Heron Corn Mill.
 It is now used both to power the corn mill and to generate electricity using a Kaplan turbine.